GEAAQUA-UEMS/Removal_of_watershed_intersection_by_hierarchical_difference/README.md

 - The coordinates of the exuctory points are different from those in the .shp file;
 - The column names are different from the example file.
 - Try running it a second time without deleting the "INTERMEDIARY_FILES" and "FINAL_POLYGONS" folder.

-## Institutional support and partnerships

-- State University of Mato Grosso do Sul (UEMS), Dourados, Brazil
-- Center for Studies in Natural Resources (CERNA-UEMS), Dourados, Brazil
-- Postgraduate Program in Natural Resources (PGRN-UEMS), Dourados, Brazil
-- Bachelor's Degree in Information Systems (UEMS), Dourados, Brazil
-- Aquatic Environments Studies Laboratory (GEAAQUA - UEMS), Dourados, Brazil
-- Technological Innovation Center of the State University of Mato Grosso do Sul (NIT-UEMS), Brazil

-## Development agencies

-- Coordination for the Improvement of Higher Education Personnel (CAPES), Brazil
-- National Council for Scientific and Technological Development (CNPq), Brazil
-- Foundation for Support of Education, Science and Technology of the State of Mato Grosso do Sul (Fundect), Brazil

-## Contact

-For support or questions, please contact one of the authors at: geaaqua@uems.br

----

 ## License